Petra S. McGillen

 Selected Scholarships and Awards

-Aldo and Jeanne Scaglione Prize for the best work in German Studies, Modern Language Association, December 2020.
+Winner of the fourteenth Aldo and Jeanne Scaglione Prize for Studies in Germanic Languages and Literatures, awarded for The Fontane Workshop, Modern Language Association, December 2020.

 Karen E. Wetterhahn Memorial Award for Distinguished Creative or Scholarly Achievement, 2020.

 Enhanced Junior Faculty Fellowship [competitive one-year sabbatical], Dartmouth College, 2017–2018.